Business Management

 Learning Outcomes:

-Upon completing this course, students understand the role and importance of corporate governance for sustainable management.
+Upon completing this course, alumni understand the role and importance of corporate governance for sustainable management.
 They have an overview of relevant laws, regulations and requirements regarding (risk) governance and compliance against the backdrop of global networks and international interaction, constantly changing regulations, and diverging international structures.
-As students acquire an understanding of regulatory norms, this course promotes their decision-making and assessment skills and since the course contents refer to international legal sovereignty, participants develop their systemic and holistic thinking skills.
+As alumni acquire an understanding of regulatory norms, this course promotes their decision-making and assessment skills and since the course contents refer to international legal sovereignty, participants develop their systemic and holistic thinking skills.

 Superior module: